Resilio is Joining Nasuni — Learn More →

 Thus, network problems cause frustration for LucidLink users.
 In order to access their files, their internet connection must be working and, depending on how large the files are, must be operating at full speed in order for them to work effectively.

-Many LucidLink users struggle with slow file upload speeds and slow streaming speeds that can interrupt their workflows.
-They’ve also complained about the lack of local caching — LucidLink only enables you to cache frequently used files locally.
+Many LucidLink users struggle with slow file upload and streaming speeds that can interrupt their workflows.
+They’ve also complained about the lack of local caching—LucidLink only enables you to cache frequently used files locally.

-But with its P2P architecture and WAN optimization, Resilio Connect is able to overcome these challenges and enhance LucidLink’s capabilities.
+But with its P2P architecture and WAN optimization, Resilio Active Everywhere is able to overcome these challenges and enhance LucidLink’s capabilities.

 Resilio uses a P2P (peer-to-peer) transfer topology to rapidly sync files across your entire replication environment.
 With P2P sync, every server in your environment is equally privileged and can share files with every other server simultaneously.
 And with the help of real-time change detection and file chunking (i.e., breaking files down into chunks that can transfer independently from each other), Resilio can quickly and reliably ensure that all files and file changes are where they need to be.